 Kristin Sainani (n e Cobb)

-Associate Professor (Teaching) of Epidemiology and Population Health
+Professor (Teaching) of Epidemiology and Population Health

 Current Research and Scholarly InterestsScience writing, science communication, biostatistics.
 Research areas: osteoporosis, stress fractures, sports injuries, female athlete triad.

 Debbie C. Sakaguchi Sakai

 Current Research and Scholarly InterestsMedical education, shared decision making, resuscitation.